On this page...

 In certain cases and within certain limits, some or all of a permit fee may be refunded if the permitted work will not be completed.

-- If the authorized work has been started, the department may keep a portion of the permit fee in addition to the $149.10 maximum.
+- If the authorized work has been started, the department may retain an appropriate portion of the permit fee in addition to the processing fee.

 Requests for refunds must be submitted in writing by the original applicant within 180 calendar days of payment of the permit fee.
 Requests for refunds may be submitted by fax (612) 370-1416 or mailed to, Attention Refund, Minneapolis Development Review, 250 - 4th Street South, Room 300, Minneapolis, MN 55415.